MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 The DBT community is an amazing [Power-Up](https://en.wikipedia.org/wiki/Power-up) for anyone seeking to improve what they can do, with the data they have access to.

 You can watch the [Coalesce 2020 Sessions Playlist](https://www.youtube.com/watch?v=M8oi7nSaWps&list=PL0QYlrC86xQmPf9QUceFdOarYcv3ETSsz&index=1&ab_channel=dbt) on YouTube.

-## **D**ata **B**uild **T**ool - a quick recap

-To understand what DBT is for and how to use it, you should first read their own [introductory documentation](https://docs.getdbt.com/docs/introduction), but to paraphrase from the first page:

-> *dbt does the T in ELT (Extract, Load, Transform) processes – **it doesn’t extract or load data**, but it’s extremely good at transforming data that’s already loaded into your warehouse.*

-It is a remarkable tool, but perhaps more remarkable are the ways it helps teams to parallelise, stabilise and democratise their practice and knowledge of data in the organisations where they work.

 ## Favourite Takeaway